perfdawg/crust-of-rust/atomics/notes.md

 - if one variable is not dependent on other then the CPU is allowed to change the order and CPU does this for specific performance gains. it could be that the compiler reorders it or the CPU execute it out of order.
+- release is for stores and acquire is for loads

 ### Acquire/Release
 - it establish a happend before relationship between the thread that previously release the lock and the next thread that takes the lock